HEnquist/audioadapter-rs/README.md

 This shows an implementation of [Indirect] for a vector of strings.

-## TODO
-- Add method for clearing a buffer

 ### Possible future improvements
 - separate length and capacity
 - methods for resizing (within data capacity)